Representation zeta functions of nilpotent groups and generating functions for Weyl groups of type B: Introduction and statement of main results

 indexed by the non-zero prime ideals of~$\Gri$, with local factors given by The factorisation~\eqref{equ:euler} reflects the fact that unipotent groups have the Congruence Subgroup Property and the strong approximation property.
 Note that it refines~\eqref{equ:coarse euler}.

-The Euler product~\eqref{equ:euler} is similar to the Euler product satisfied by representation zeta functions of arithmetic subgroups of semisimple algebraic groups, which have the Congruence Subgroup Property; cf.~\cite[Proposition~1.3]{LarsenLubotzky/08}.
-The archimedean factors present in the latter are absent in the realm of nilpotent groups, reflecting the fact that every representation of a $\T$-group is twist-equivalent to one which factors through a finite quotient.
-The non-archimedean factors in the context of semisimple groups have been studied using the Kirillov orbit method and techniques from model theory and $\mfp$-adic integration; see, for instance,~\cite{Jaikin/06, Avni/08, cr_AKOV/09}.
+The Euler product~\eqref{equ:euler} is similar to the Euler product satisfied by representation zeta functions of arithmetic subgroups of semisimple algebraic groups; cf.~\cite[Proposition~1.3]{LarsenLubotzky/08}.
+The archimedean factors present in the latter are absent in the realm of nilpotent groups, reflecting the fact that every representation of a $\T$-group is twist-equivalent to one which factors over a finite quotient.
+The non-archimedean factors in the context of semisimple groups have been studied using techniques from model theory and $\mfp$-adic integration; see, for instance,~\cite{Jaikin/06, Avni/08, cr_AKOV/09}.

 The following summarises the main results of the paper and some of its motivation.
 On the one hand, we set up a general framework for studying representation zeta functions of $\calT$-groups obtained from group schemes over $\calO$, which in turn are associated to $\calO$-Lie lattices.
 The principal tools here are the Kirillov orbit method and $\mfp$-adic integration, which enable us to analyse the local factors of Euler products of the form~\eqref{equ:euler}.
 In particular, we derive formulae which are uniform under extensions of $\Gri$, and prove rationality and functional equations for almost all local factors; see Theorem~\ref{thmABC:thm A}.